unnati-m/AI_Project/README.md

-# AI_Project
+## AI_Project
-# MultiLingual Undesired Speech Detection
+## MultiLingual Undesired Speech Detection
 This is a Natural Language Processing project which detects hate speech on Online forums.
 This project uses Support Vector Machine(SVM) for the classiification of the hate speech.
 This model can be used by any online forums and discussions websites so that a clean and disciplined environment can be maintained.

-# Features
+## Features
-#1.Easy to use GUI
+- Easy to use GUI
-#2.Supports multi language
+- Supports multi language
-3.Uses machine learning for detection
+- Uses machine learning for detection
-4.Cross platform
+- Cross platform

 # Technologies Used
 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)